mcjczapiewski/work/README.md

 # work
-Scripts I use at work.
+Bunch of scripts I used at work to automate tasks.